 - Reduce the entrance opening by inserting the entrance reducer in early

 - Ventilate the top of the colony in November to vent excess moisture from the colony during the winter months.
 Vents and exits can be made by cutting slots 5/8 inch or wider through the inner cover cleat.
 Turn the slotted inner cover upside down -cleated side down and slide the outer cover forward over the hive.
+For best practices, it is recommended to install a quilt box as the uppermost chamber on top of the hive to absorb excess moisture and keep the bees dry over the winter.

 November - Even less activity this month.
 The cold weather will send them into a cluster.
 They may not yet go into a full winter cluster.
 They may break cluster frequently on warm days and re-cluster at night.
 But they will begin to cluster for the winter.